catmaid/CATMAID/API_CHANGELOG.md

 ### Modifications

+- All APIs: errors during a request are now indicated with a more useful HTTP status code than 200: errors related to the request, input data and the client will result in status 400, permission errors in status 403, unavailable resources in status 404 and internal server errors in status 500.

 - `POST|GET /{project_id}/node/list`:
   Offers a new optional parameter
   "ordering", which can be used to order the result set of nodes.
 The values